John-Limb/Ansible-Lab-Automation/README.md

 ![pre-commit]

 ## :closed_book: Overview
-This repository contains everything I use to setup and run the devices in my home.
+This repository contains everything I use to setup and maintain the devices and clusters in my home.
 For more details, see the readme's in each folder
-* [ansible](ansible/) roles for additional configuration and application installation
+* [Ansible](roles/) roles for additional configuration and application installation > Top level playbooks are in the top level of this repo

 ## :gear: Hardware
 I try to run everything bare metal to get the most out of each device